sait-wbdv/winter-2024/src/routes/(site)/house-rules/+page.md

 For **coding help**, it's encouraged you (in this order):

 1. Spend an honest amount of effort toward solving the problem yourself;
-2. During class time: - ask a question in Zoom! - Come to the Instructor's breakout room during Lab Time.
+2. During class time: Questions are always welcomed.
+Chances are your question will help others as well.
 3. Outside of class time: - Post a question in the `#winter-2024` or `general` channel on Slack;
 4. Last resort: you can DM your instructor for coding help outside of class time but don't expect a response until next class.